Meet the Naturalists

 In her free time, Katie enjoys camping, river floats, traveling, practicing yoga, and spending time with her family and friends.

 In addition to conducting educational programming, Leah can be found out on the trails closely admiring bugs and educating park guests about their great importance.
-Leah’s biggest impact has been through utilization of iNaturalist software to document flora and fauna in North Park.
+Leah’s biggest impact has been through the implementation of community science initiatives to document the flora and fauna of North Park.
+In 2025, Leah was promoted to Latodami Ranger.

 In her free time, she enjoys bird watching, hiking, and sketching in her nature journal.